-As the premier vacation destination of the Caribbean, Barbadian hoteliers, destinations and activity providers understand the importance of matching warm, friendly and efficient customer service with quality product.
+As the premier vacation destination of the Caribbean, Barbadian hoteliers, destinations and activity providers understand the importance of matching warm, friendly, and efficient customer service with a quality product.

 This is why Barbadian businesses are increasingly better equipped to support visitors with special needs.

-Before traveling to Barbados, it’s important to realize that the island is made up of many historic areas.
-Roads are narrow and sidewalks are often difficult to walk on.
+Before traveling to Barbados, it’s essential to realize that the island is made up of many historic areas.
+Roads are narrow, and sidewalks are often difficult to walk on.

-For easiest access, special needs travelers may want to consider staying in one of the more popular tourist districts such as St. Lawrence Gap or Holetown.
+For accessibility, special needs travelers may want to consider staying in one of the more popular tourist districts such as St. Lawrence Gap or Holetown.